 Employing Anyone in New York?
 New Anti-Harassment Laws Taking Effect

 All employers with even a single employee working in New York City or New York State will be required to meet requirements designed to address sexual harassment under new city and state laws.
-Employers with an employee working in New York City must post a formal notice regarding harassment in a conspicuous location on their premises and distribute a harassment … Continue Reading
+Employers with an employee working in New York City must post a formal notice regarding harassment in a conspicuous location on their … Continue Reading

 A Shield or a Sword?
 The Role of Performance Evaluations in Employment Litigation

 Performance reviews are intended to provide feedback and identify opportunities for growth.
 They can also help an employee understand how well the employee is meeting the employer’s expectations.
 But make no mistake – the significance of performance reviews does not always cease at the time of termination.
-If the employment relationship goes south, performance reviews can develop a second life … Continue Reading
+If the employment relationship goes south, performance reviews … Continue Reading

 #EqualPayMeToo